Best Countries To Live In The World >> for a quality lifestyle.

 • 178th Panama 34%

-As you can see, the daily cost of living can be as little as 1/2 to 1/3 of Bermuda.
+As you can see, the daily cost of living can be as little as half to one-third of that in Bermuda.
 Effectively, you would be three times as wealthy in Panama as you would be in Bermuda.
 See this article for the price of a beer in 75 different countries – they also cover lots of other staples.

 Quality Healthcare is a must for the best countries to live in

-A significant consideration of a move abroad is the healthcare services available.
+A significant consideration when considering a move abroad is the availability of healthcare services.
 You want to be secure in the knowledge that you can get the services you require to maintain a good quality of life.
 Happily, in many countries, private healthcare services or global health insurance are aimed directly at the Expat community

 The best place to live is one where you can be healthy and happy.
 Private healthcare and private Expat Health insurance can be very cheap.
 Services do range in quality, so do your research.
 In places like Panama, the variety and quality of medical treatments in Panama City are world-class.
 In smaller Panamanian cities and towns, healthcare standards can be of a lower standard.

-The Lancet medical journal rates the world’s healthcare systems in this study from 2016.
-Importantly, this is the entire health system of the nation.
+The Lancet medical journal ranked the world’s healthcare systems in a 2016 study.
+Importantly, this encompasses the entire nation’s health system.
 In some countries, the private insurance and healthcare system may rate considerably higher than the overall system.

 Their top 5?